cobblingai/cortex/docs/ARCHITECTURE.md

 - Exposes safe, controlled Node.js APIs to the renderer process
 - Implements security measures to prevent unauthorized access

-### MCP Client Process (`mcp/client.ts`)
+### MCP Client and Server Process (`mcp/client.ts` and `mcp/server.ts`)

-The MCP client process:
+The MCP process:

-- Runs as a separate Node.js child process
+- Runs as a single Node.js child process
+- Uses the MCP TypeScript SDK for protocol implementation
-- Handles outgoing message communication
+- Handles both incoming and outgoing message communication
-- Manages client-side MCP protocol implementation
 - Communicates with the main process through IPC
+- Processes and routes incoming messages
 - Handles message queuing and delivery

-### MCP Server Process (`mcp/server.ts`)

-The MCP server process:

-- Runs as a separate Node.js child process
-- Handles incoming message communication
-- Manages server-side MCP protocol implementation
-- Communicates with the main process through IPC
-- Processes and routes incoming messages

 ## Configuration Management